Beersheva, Negev and Eilat

 Nana Winery – This boutique winery is situated in Mizpe Ramon and is well worth a visit.

-Be’ersheva is mentioned in Genesis of the Hebrew Scriptures (Tanakh) where Abraham and Isaac dug wells and formed alliances by oath with the Philistine King Avimelekh.
+Be’ersheva is mentioned in the Bible in the book of Genesis of the Hebrew Scriptures (Tanakh) where Abraham and Isaac dug wells and formed alliances by oath with the Philistine King Avimelekh.
 Seven sheep were set aside, hence the term “beer” meaning “well” and “sheva” which is the same root for “oath” and “seven”.
-Other references to Be’ersheva are made throughout the Biblical narrative.
+Other references to Beer Sheva are made throughout the Biblical narrative.

 One traverses the entire Negev from north to south arriving at Eilat (pop.
 47,000), Israel’s southern port city on the Red Sea established in the mid-1950s and serving as the gateway to Africa and the Far East.
 Eilat is mentioned in the Bible, and in particular the region was known for the development of Etzion-Geber, King Solomon’s southern port whose archeological remains straddle the border region with Jordan.
 The port was used by later conquerors of the Land of Israel.
 Situated between the Elot Mountains and the sea, one can go hiking north of the city, take a boat ride, swim and scuba dive or enjoy the hotel and night life in this seaside resort.

-But from Beersheva to Eilat is half the distance of the State of Israel running north – south.
-To the northeast there are three major makhteshim or “craters” with wonderful hiking paths as exist throughout much of the Negev.
-Development towns established in the 1950s are scattered throughout the landscape in especially in the north with Sderot, Netivot and Ofakim situated between Beersheva and the Gaza Strip while Arad, Dimona and Yerucham are to the east.
+There are three major makhteshim or “craters” with wonderful hiking paths as exist throughout much of the Negev.
+Development towns established in the 1950s are scattered throughout the landscape in especially in the north with Sderot, Netivot and Ofakim situated between Beer Sheva and the Gaza Strip while Arad, Dimona and Yerucham are to the east.
 In the south central Negev overlooking Makhtesh Ramon we find Mitzpe Ramon.
 Except for the mainly agricultural communities lining the Arava highway bordering Jordan there is little human habitation from Mitzpe to Eilat as rainfall drops to several centimeters annually and summer temperatures soar to 40 – 44 degrees centigrade (104 – 111 degrees Fahrenheit).

 Machtesh Ramon- The world’s biggest machtesh- or “valley surrounded by steep walls and drained by a single wadi” (jewishvirtuallibrary.com) .
 It is 25 miles long and 5 miles wide at its longest point.
 Located by the city of Mitzpe Ramon, this site is a must see.